MuhammadAnas14/Sir-Syed-IOT-Class-Tasks/README.md

-TASK#2
+TASK#2:

 Make a custom data type named Student using struct with following fields:

-Name
+Name ,
-Father_Name
+Father_Name,
-Class
+Class,
-Grade
+Grade,

 Assign all four fields the appropriate data type in struct definition.